tpm2dev/tpm.dev.tutorials/Intro/README.md

 ## Key Wrapping

-The primary key is always a decrypt-only asymmetric private key, and its corresponding public key is therefore encrypt-only.
+The primary key is generally a decrypt-only asymmetric private key, and its corresponding public key is therefore encrypt-only.
 This is largely because of _key wrapping_, where a secret or private key is encrypted to a TPM's EKpub so that it can be safely sent to that TPM so that that TPM can then decrypt and use that secret.